Crossing the Panamint Mountain Range - From left: Alon, Amit, me, and Brian

 For my first crack at Enduro, I sign up for a 630-mile dirt-bike tour across the Mojave

 It was late October, but the rising desert sun was already hot.
 As the bikes were being wheeled out of the trailer, we changed into our gear and gathered around the tour leader, Steve Walker, who went through the plan for the day.
 Hydration, safe following distances, what to do if we get separated.
 Important stuff.
 I tried to focus, but the nagging doubt I’d been suppressing since signing up for this trip was now at the very forefront of my mind: What was I thinking?
 I’m totally out of my depth!
 The last (and only other) time I rode a dirt-bike was a three-day intensive course with Off-Road skills, in Wales, but that was three years ago, and I only remember falling off a lot.
 “So, any questions?”, the talk was over.
 I had a ton of questions, like, how do you ride in the sand again?
 I glanced across at my new companions, but they had confidently headed for their respective machines, and soon the air was filled with the exhilarating braap of six four-strokes.
 We fell in behind Steve as he headed out into the desert scrub.
 I made sure I was last of the four, while John Sides, the ‘sweeper’, brought up the rear.
-Shit just got real.
+S**t just got real.
 Our tour had begun.
 We would spend the next five days riding over 630 miles of the stunning Mojave Desert, in southern California, virtually all of it off-road.

 Coyote Trail Adventures

 Two of my mates, Mike and Sergio, had recently completed a dirt-bike tour in the desert with an outfit based just outside of Los Angeles.
 After talking with Mike about their trip, I found myself texting Steve, the owner of Coyote Trail Adventures, to casually mention that, if he should have space in another group going out soon, I might be interested in joining it.
 The response was immediate.
 Yes.
 This Friday.
 An advanced level, five-day tour, and my choice of KTM, 350 or 500.
-Yes, advanced.
+Yes, 'advanced'.
 I might have exaggerated my skill level a tad.
 That had been Monday and Friday had come around fast.
 After just an hour in, my forearms were pumped.
 This wasn’t riding, it was hanging on, and I realized I wouldn’t make one day, let alone five, if I didn’t relax my grip.
 At the first break, while the rest of the guys walked around Bickel Camp, one of the many historic mines in this area, I took the opportunity to get some tips from John.
 He’d been watching my hesitant progress and advised me to straighten my legs, bend from the waist, get my elbows out and counterbalance my weight through the turns on the outside peg.
-Exactly how I maneuver a big R1200 GS at crawling speeds, except here we were zipping along single tracks.
+Exactly how I maneuver an R1200 GS at crawling speeds, except here we were zipping along single tracks.
 Looking back, I realize we were still plodding at that stage.
-Four days from now, I would be flying down the famous Mojave Trail at 45 mph, dodging cacti and Joshua Trees, confident, well balanced, completely at ease on my 350, and with a whopping great grin on my face.
+Four days later, I would be flying down the famous Mojave Trail at 45 mph, dodging cacti and Joshua Trees, confident, well-balanced, completely at ease on my 350, and with a whopping great grin on my face.

 Brian tackling the desert scrub